-The Student Development Office during Domestic Violence Awareness Month (October), Stalking Awareness Month (January), and Sexual Assault Awareness Month (April) make presentations to the students.
+The Title IX Office, in collaboration with other offices on and around campus, will conduct awareness events during the semester for topics such as Domestic Violence Awareness Month (October), Stalking Awareness Month (January), and Sexual Assault Awareness Month (April).
 Related awareness campaigns are offered, such as It's On Us and No More.
 Human Resource Management also mandates and provides annual training for recognizing and preventing sexual misconduct for all LSUS employees.
 The LSUS PD also provides forums or information during the Campus Safety Month (September).